Visa Application Guidelines

 - The administrative costs incurred for the processing of your application.
 The amount paid is kept by the administration, even in cases where visas are denied.
 For more details, please refer to the table of application fees by visa type (pdf).

 - If application fees are received by an external service provider, this provider is responsible for collecting the appropriate fees.
-The service charge differs by country, but may not exceed € 30 per visa application.
+The service fee may differ from one country to another, but may not exceed € 40 per visa application.
 External service providers are also authorized by the administration to offer additional services at cost.

 You may be exempt from attending your visa appointment in person if :